 “I felt like I was abandoning my house”

 For writer Cathy White, whose London home was broken into around 15 years ago, her overriding feeling was anxiousness.
 While she was out one day, burglars gained entry by breaking in through her back window.
 They stole smaller items like her MP3 player, a camera and an old phone, as well as her grandmother’s ring.

-Akin to Aviva’s promise of getting a tradesperson out to secure a home within two hours of a report of a break-in* to help customers feel secure, her window was boarded up that same evening.
+Akin to Aviva’s promise of aiming to get an approved tradesperson out to secure a home within two hours of a report of a break-in to help customers feel secure, her window was boarded up that same evening.
 But the next day, her hyper-vigilance was in full flow.
 “I stayed off work, citing having to wait in for fingerprints to be taken, but really, I didn’t want to leave the house,” she recalls.
 “I had to leave it later to go to the shop and I cried all the way there.
 I felt like I was abandoning my house and leaving it vulnerable to another attack.